rogdooley/EthicalHackingArticles/EthicalHackingArticles/OSWE Course/OSWE PoC Skeleton/Articles/03 - Managing Target and Attacker State with Dataclasses.md

 ## Drafting Checklist – Article 3: Context Management

-- [ ] Introduce the need for a central object or structure to hold configuration, session state, and metadata
-- [ ] Define what kinds of data this structure should track: base URL, headers, cookies, tokens, session, user info, etc.
-- [ ] Mention that this helps avoid passing dozens of function arguments around
-- [ ] Justify using a `@dataclass` (mention `slots=True` and Python 3.12+ support)
-- [ ] Explain how `ExploitContext` can be populated from `argparse` or `.env` values (parsed config already exists)
-- [ ] Include reasoning for separating user identity fields vs target-specific fields vs exploit state
-- [ ] Consider including a `.from_config(config: dict)` constructor or similar
-- [ ] Add commentary on why this structure is critical for reuse between labs and exploit stages

-From the last article, I described how using Python's argparse functionality allowed the easy use of configuring different command line arguments along with default behavior so that when executing a PoC script, when various values like the target IP address change, reflecting that change is straightforward without needed to touch the written script.
-With those parameters now available internally, one way to store the values internally involve initializing variables to store the values.
+In the [last article](<02 -  Argument Parsing for OSWE PoCs - argparse vs dotenv.md>), I described how using Python's argparse functionality allowed easy configuration of different command line arguments.
+OSWE Challenge Labs usually have a debug and a victim machine.
+Each VM has a different IP address on their network.
+While testing the exploit chain, depending on the student, one might move between the debug and victim vm...or not. _argparse_ easily allows the setting of each machines unique configuration without having to edit the PoC code.
+Parameters can be passed from the command line and stored internally.
 For example, the target could have input arguments like:

 ```python
 parser.add_argument("--target-ip", type=str, required=True, help="Input file path")